indexing-initiative/BmCS/README.md

 # Biomedical Citation Selector (BmCS)

-This repository contains the source code for the combination of a CNN and voting ensemble in the prediction of citations requiring MeSH indexing
+This is the Indexing Initiative repository which contains the source code for the combination of a CNN and voting ensemble in the prediction of citations requiring MeSH indexing